ezand/dragino/info.md

 ## Installation

 1. Click install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Blueprint".
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Dragino".

 {% endif %}